asyncapi/website/pages/docs/concepts/asyncapi-document/structure.md

 The `info` object includes properties such as:

-- title: The title of the API.
+- `title`: The title of the API.
-- version: The version of the API.
+- `version`: The version of the API.
-- description: A brief description explaining the purpose and features of the API.
+- `description`: A brief description explaining the purpose and features of the API.
-- termsOfService: The URL or document specifying the terms of service for using the API.
+- `termsOfService`: The URL or document specifying the terms of service for using the API.
-- contact: Contact information for the owner or maintainer of the API, including name, email, and URL.
+- `contact`: Contact information for the owner or maintainer of the API, including name, email, and URL.
-- license: Information about the license under which the API is provided, including name and URL.
+- `license`: Information about the license under which the API is provided, including name and URL.
-- tags: A list of tags for application API documentation control.
+- `tags`: A list of tags for application API documentation control.
 Tags can be used for logical grouping of applications.
-- externalDocs: Additional external documentation of the exposed API.
+- `externalDocs`: Additional external documentation of the exposed API.

+Here's a visual representation of the `info` object and its properties:
 ```mermaid
 graph LR
   B(info)